EMSL-Computing/isoforma-lib/README.md

 # Installation Checks

 The package has been succesfully installed on an Apple M1 Max using 13.6.1 and a Windows PC running Windows 11. **We encourage users to please report any installation issues on the Github Issues page, and we are more than happy to help!**

+# Examples

+Examples can be found within our vignette, with more examples in a separate repo: https://github.com/EMSL-Computing/isoforma-lib